-- The RSS Feed Reader will automatically identify the RSS feed code and display a prompt for you to Subscribe to the feed
+- The RSS Feed Reader extension will automatically identify the RSS feed code and display a prompt for you to Subscribe to the feed:

-- When new updates are made, the RSS icon in your browser will light up with a number which indicates how many updates have been made
+- When new updates are published, the RSS icon in your browser will light up with a number to indicates how many updates have been made on each site.

 When all else fails…

 If you are unable to identify or locate an RSS feed icon on a page, do not fear, it does not necessarily mean there is no feed available.

 Let’s take an example of the Official Microsoft Office blog site at https://blogs.microsoft.com/.
 If you look at the site there is no visible RSS feed icon displayed.
 I really want to know when any new content is uploaded, so let’s explore.